happyfresh/hyper-viper-module-generator/README.md

 Template files have these variables :

-$HyperModuleName
+- $HyperModuleName
-$HyperAuthorName
-$HyperAuthorOrganization
+- $HyperAuthorOrganization
-$HyperCreatedYear
+- $HyperCreatedYear
-$HyperCreatedDate
+- $HyperCreatedDate

 TO DO :
 - Add feature to change default Author Name and Organization